gordonwatts/hep-programming-hints/plan-awkward.md

 Notes:

 * Don't re-apply filters that you've already specified in a previous phase.
+Look at the solution to understand what should be done.
+* Assume all input data is in units like GeV and meters - no need to convert.
 * Give complex objects a name when they are built, and refer to them later on

 == Start Example Response ==